dimdenGD/OldTwitter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Make sure to search issues, maybe it's already reported.

 **Screenshots**
 If applicable, add screenshots or video to help explain your problem.